sasus-dev/synapse-context-engine/README.md

 ---

+## 📊 About Benchmarks

+SCE intentionally does not ship with traditional retrieval benchmarks yet.

+The architecture is still stabilizing, and there is currently no accepted baseline for evaluating:
+- Relational memory coherence
+- Context inspectability
+- Activation trace quality
+- Long-term memory evolution

+Premature benchmarks would bias development toward legacy retrieval metrics and misrepresent SCE’s goals.

+Benchmarks will be introduced once the architecture is considered stable and native evaluation criteria are defined.

+---

 ## 📖 Theoretical Roots

 SCE draws from neuroscience, graph theory, and cognitive architecture research—adapting concepts for practical AI systems: